 Benefit 1: Flexibility and Scalability

-Undoubtedly, the primary advantage of the hybrid cloud is its flexibility.
-It takes time and money to manage in-house IT infrastructure and adding capacity requires advance planning.
+One of the top benefits of the hybrid cloud is its flexibility.
+Managing IT infrastructure on-premises can be time consuming and expensive, and adding capacity requires advance planning, procurement, and upfront investment.

 Benefit 2: Cost Savings